cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 incentive structures for their potential weaknesses, and certify robust protocols for user safety and in turn, safe adoption.

+# Coming Down the Pipe

+Since I am focusing on augmenting the observation (state) space for robot, I am implementing a streaming anomaly detection on transaction data, [see viz here!](http://ec2-54-89-50-233.compute-1.amazonaws.com:8080/)

 # First Application